robcarver17/pysystemtrade/docs/introduction.md

-Here is a whistlestop tour of what pysystemtrade can currently do.
+Here is a whistle-stop tour of what pysystemtrade can currently do.
 You'll probably want to read the [users guide](backtesting.md) after this.
 Notice that you will see different results than shown here, as you will be using more up to date data.

 ## A simple trading rule